Raman-Singh666/AI-Audio-Replacement-PoC/README.md

 ## Usage

-1. Replace the "API" in the app.py file with your Hugging Face API key.
+1. Replace the "HUGGING_FACE_API_KEY" in the app.py file with your Hugging Face API key.
 2. Run the Streamlit app:
    streamlit run app.py
 3. Open the Streamlit app in your browser.